EUDAT-B2SHARE/b2share/README.md

 - **install_b2share.sh** will install b2share (the b2share-next branch) and create the necessary configuration settings.
 Must be called by the user.

-- **start-invenio-daemons.sh** will start the invenio daemons necessary for data ingestion and other background jobs.
-It is automatically run by the `install_b2share.sh` script.
+- **start_b2share.sh** will start b2share with the required prerequisites.
+Must be called by the user.

-- **collections.sql** is a sql script that creates the needed b2share collections.
+- **\_collections.sql** is a sql script that creates the needed b2share collections.
 It is automatically called by the `install_b2share.sh` script.

 - **\_install_python2.7.sh** will install python 2.7.
 It is automatically called by the `provision_system` script.